gabrielbarragan/ecommerce_microservices/README.md

 * Stoping the services: ```docker-compose stop```

-By default the microservices will run under the following ports:
+By default the ecommerce-microservices will run under the following ports 8000
-- ecommerce-service: 8000
-- delivery-service: 8001

 Check the **.env.example** file to change these or any other params.